-Recently, someone posing as "Vachss" with an email address of "email@example.com" was trying to arrange private chats with unsuspecting individuals.
+In the past, someone posing as "Vachss" with an email address of "firstname.lastname@example.org" was trying to arrange private chats with unsuspecting individuals.
 That human is no more Andrew Vachss than any of the many others using "Vachss" as part of their screen name, email address or online "profile."
 Mr. Vachss does not have email nor does he hang out in chat rooms.
 The only way to contact Mr. Vachss via email is to send it directly to The Zero.
-Incoming email is then filtered by Volunteers, and the messages which require Mr. Vachss' attention are faxed to him.
+Incoming email by Volunteers, and the messages which require Mr. Vachss' attention are relayed to him.
 Volunteers pass along Mr. Vachss' response, if any, from their individual email addresses.
 Mr. Vachss only answers email through official Zero volunteers.
 He is not online, not chatting (unless it is a bookstore chat or special event, which will be noted on this site).
 Bottom line: Check out exactly who you are communicating with before you do anything you might regret.

 Mr. Vachss' work, especially his non-fiction articles, is often plagiarized on the Net.
 We are not speaking of some academic "failure to attribute the source" conduct, which is easily corrected via notification.
 No, we are speaking of those who attempt to disguise their theft by giving the impression that they actually wrote the material.
 They usually do this by changing the "Introduction," making small alterations within the body of the text, or "vacuuming" portions of Mr. Vachss' work into their own.
 This is especially pernicious, because, in stealing the work of Mr. Vachss, they also attempt to assume his credentials and expertise, thus putting them in a position to "advise" and/or exploit innocent persons.
 And, because Netizens invariably copy and pass along articles they find of value to themselves, "Internet truth" is created, and the thief's "work" is widely distributed.
 Thanks to the alertness of the Zero community, many such offenders have been identified and dealt with.
 If you run across plagiarism of Andrew Vachss' works, please contact us to report the violation.